Guide for EMRA Elections

 Again, you can learn about the positions from the website.
 Generally, each position involves lots of work.
 As a Board member, you will be representing emergency medicine residents and so much will be asked of you.
 You should be prepared for tackle this extra work in addition to your responsibilities at your residency.
 You should realize that it is a significant time commitment.

-1. The entire Board of Directors travels to ACEP's Scientific Assembly (8 days), the January Board Retreat (4 days), ACEP's Leadership & Advocacy Conference (5 days), and the CORD conference (6 days).
+- The entire Board of Directors travels to ACEP's Scientific Assembly (8 days), the January Board Retreat (4 days), and ACEP's Leadership & Advocacy Conference (5 days).

-2. In addition, each position has particular travel requirements.
-For example, the RRC-EM Representative must travel to all RRC-EM meetings.
-The ACEP Representative travels to all ACEP Board meetings.
-The Speaker and Vice-Speaker attend the AMA meetings.
-And the Academic Affairs Representative travels to all CORD meetings.
+- In addition, each position has particular travel requirements.
+For example, the ACEP Representative travels to all ACEP Board meetings; the Speaker and Vice-Speaker attend the AMA meetings; the Director of Education attends CORD Academic Assembly; etc.

 Choose a Board position.